sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Determine Gitea's Route which you will find in the Gitea project (Go to `Menu -> Networking -> Routes`).

-Log into Gitea using your username and password as provided by your lab proctors (these credentials are usually the same as for the Virtualization Workshop).
+Log into Gitea using your username and password as provided by your lab proctors (these credentials are usually the same as for the OpenShift Virtualization Workshop).

-After logging into Gitea, note your repository (a copy of the source code of the original flask-vote-app) and fetch the repo URL.
+After logging into Gitea, note your repository (which is a copy of the source code of the original flask-vote-app) and fetch the repository URL.
 You will see your repository with the name, e.g. "user1/flask-vote-app".

 Your Git repo URL will look something like this (starting with "http://" and ending in "flask-vote-app.git").
 Make a note of it: